polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/overview.md

 However, it was sometimes perceived as a centralized authority.
 To enhance decentralization, **OpenGov** introduces these primary changes:

-- **Transferring all Council responsibilities to the public** through a direct democracy voting system.
+- **Transferring all Council responsibilities to the public** through a direct democracy voting system
 - **Dissolving the Council** to eliminate the centralized decision-making body.
-- **Expanding delegation options** so users can transfer voting power to trusted community members in various ways.
+- **Expanding delegation options** so users can transfer voting power to trusted community members in various ways
-- **Replacing the Technical Committee** with the Polkadot Technical Fellowship, a broader, community-oriented group.
+- **Replacing the Technical Committee** with the Polkadot Technical Fellowship, a broader, community-oriented group

 The diagram below provides an overview of the structure and changes introduced with Polkadot OpenGov.